amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 # Introduction

 Cookies are one of the few components of the web platform that are not scoped to the origin by default.
-This difference in scoping means that cookies have [weaken confidentiality](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-weak-confidentiality) compared with other storage APIs on the web platform.
+This difference in scoping means that cookies have [weak confidentiality](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-weak-confidentiality) compared with other storage APIs on the web platform.

 ## Examples